-Lastly, the construction industry in the United States has embraced 'green' or sustainable building and development.
+Lastly, the construction industry has embraced 'green' or sustainable building and development.
 Many states now have regulatory, permitting and financial incentives that encourage such development.
 Further, green initiatives and laws are being developed at the federal level that will affect federal projects, as well as non-federal construction.

-37 Local environmental responsibility
+Local environmental responsibility

-What duties and liability do local laws impose on developers and contractors for the creation of environmental hazards or violation of local environmental laws and regulations?
+37 What duties and liability do local laws impose on developers and contractors for the creation of environmental hazards or violation of local environmental laws and regulations?

-There are extensive state and federal environmental laws affecting construction projects, though most typically encountered impose duties and liabilities involving the traditional environmental media; water, soil and air.
-The main federal statutes, which have comparable state statutes, are the Clean Water Act, which protects and maintains the nation's waters by prohibiting the discharge of pollutants into those waters; the Resource Conservation and Recovery Act, which establishes specific requirements for properly handling, storing, transporting, and disposing of hazardous and non-hazardous solid waste; and the Clean Air Act, which is designed to control the generation of particulate and ozone precursor emissions, such as dust, vehicle emissions, burning debris and release of CFCs or other ozone-depleting substances.
-Also, the Comprehensive, Environmental Response, Compensation, and Liability Act may impose liability on developers and contractors in certain circumstances for cleanup of hazardous waste.
-Destruction and disturbance of freshwater wetlands also is a significant concern when improving undeveloped land, as they are protected at the federal level by regulations promulgated under the Clean Water Act and by specific statutes in various states.
+There are extensive state and federal environmental laws affecting construction projects, though those most typically encountered impose duties and liabilities involving the traditional environmental media: water, soil and air.
+The main federal statutes, which have comparable state statutes, are: the CWA, which protects and maintains the nation's waters by prohibiting the discharge of pollutants into those waters; the Resource Conservation and Recovery Act, which establishes specific requirements for properly handling, storing, transporting, and disposing of hazardous and non-hazardous solid waste; and the Clean Air Act, which is designed to control the generation of particulate and ozone precursor emissions, such as dust, vehicle emissions, burning debris and the release of CFCs or other ozone-depleting substances.
+In addition, the Comprehensive Environmental Response, Compensation, and Liability Act may impose liability on developers and contractors in certain circumstances for the cleanup of hazardous waste.
+Destruction and disturbance of freshwater wetlands also is a significant concern when improving undeveloped land, as they are protected at the federal level by regulations promulgated under the CWA and by specific statutes in various states.
 These statutes and regulations are all applicable to construction activities and provide very detailed and exacting obligations on developers and contractors in terms of permitting their construction activities.
-Violations of these statutes can result in an array of potential liabilities; from a simple fine ranging from a few hundred dollars to several thousands of dollars for each violation and for each day that the statute is violated, to onsite and offsite remediation.
+Violations of these statutes can result in an array of potential liabilities; from a simple fine ranging from a few hundred dollars to several thousands of dollars for each violation and for each day that the statute is violated, to on-site and off-site remediation.